sap-tutorials/sap-build-process-automation/tutorials/spa-dropdown-value-help-filtering-setupenv/spa-dropdown-value-help-filtering-setupenv.md

     <!-- border -->![Destination](004.png)

-    > This destination will be associated with the environment variable while deploying the business process.
+    > This destination will then be associated with the environment variable while deploying the business process.

     You have successfully created and configured the destination to be accessed while configuring business process.